“Multiplex PCR amplifies multiple DNA templates regions, simultaneous using a different set of primers in a single PCR reaction.”

 Broda range DNA deletion studies can be possible by using the multiplex PCR.

-Qualitative and quantitative analysis of template DNA is possible using multiplex PCR.
+Qualitative and quantitative analysis of template DNA is become possible by using multiplex PCR.

 Multiplex PCR in combination with the real-time PCR is even more valuable and useful in the quantitative studies.